 In the far west part of Amsterdam, you can find an abandoned school transformed into a cultural hotspot.
 Besides epic parties, they also host a gym and restaurant.
 We already mentioned the great value at Choux but De School tops this.
 Want to enjoy good food without having to pay too much, this is the place to go.
 Also, the best place to start an evening of partying with loads of snacks, wine and comfortable chairs (always important).

-At restaurant Breda, you might pay a bit more than the previously mentioned restaurants but we can assure you that the 6-course meal will be one to never forget.
-Perhaps best to take a date you know is here to stay.
+At restaurant Breda, you might pay a bit more compared to the previously mentioned restaurants but we can assure you that the 6-course meal will be one to never forget.
+Perhaps best to take a date, which you know is here to stay.

 Singel 210, 1016 AB Amsterdam

 T: 020 622 5233

 Italian restaurant Primi has got to be our favourite ‘discovery’ of last year.
 At the moment, most Amsterdam blogs write about this new hotspot in west but when we visited the place last year, there was hardly anyone to be found.
 So make sure to make a reservation as it’s also very affordable.
 Don’t forget to check out the drinks because the Italians like to focus on good drinks (cocktailsss).

 Most locals tend to avoid what’s probably one of the most popular steak restaurants in Amsterdam because of the overload of tourists.
 Nevertheless, Loetje is a guilty pleasure of ours because the food’s just perfect, especially because you exactly know what you’re going to get (steak!).
 The steak is a bit on the expensive side but it’s all part of the experience.
 Prefer a more ‘casual piece of steak’ then we advise Piet de Leeuw on the Noorderstraat.